Severe weather siege targeted Plains, Midwest (RECAP)

 Several thunderstorm wind gusts over 75 mph were clocked in the Plains, including an 85 mph gust near Heartwell, Nebraska, and a 78 mph gust in Richmond Lake, South Dakota.

-Over 400 reports of severe weather were received by the National Weather Service Wednesday morning through early Thursday morning mainly in the Midwest and Plains.
+Over 400 reports of severe weather were received by the National Weather Service the morning of June 10 through early June 11, mainly in the Midwest and Plains.
 That was one of the four most active 24-hour periods of the year, so far, according to the Storm Prediction Center.

 Most of those reports were thunderstorm winds and wind damage, particularly from a squall line of storms that roared from eastern Iowa through southern Wisconsin, northern Illinois (including Chicagoland), then into Lower Michigan.
 Structural damage was reported in Allegan, Michigan; Amherst, Ohio; Antioch, Illinois; Horicon, Wisconsin; and downtown Chicago.